Vila Florica: Origins and naming

-The connection of the Florica estate to the Brătianu family commenced in 1844 when Ion Constantin Brătianu inherited properties, including the land in Ștefăneşti.
-In 1858, Ion C. Brătianu initiated the construction of the first dwelling on the estate, a modest "simple, two-storey winegrower's house" complete with an open terrace.
-This initial structure laid the groundwork for the grander villa that would later emerge.
-The villa received its name, "Florica," in remembrance of Ion C. Brătianu's first daughter, who died at a young age.
+The estate's link to the Brătianu family began in 1844, when Ion Constantin Brătianu inherited land in Ștefănești, including the property later known as Florica, from his father.
+A boyar house is documented on the land as early as 1829, with four rooms and a wine cellar.
+In 1858 Ion C. Brătianu began enlarging this into "a simple, two-storey winegrower's house" with an open terrace, the structure that grew into the present villa.
+The villa, and later the surrounding village, took the name "Florica" from Ion C. Brătianu's first daughter, who died young.